-INTERPOL has developed the first law enforcement-focused global horizon scan to help police interpret key trends which have the potential to either disrupt or assist their activities.
-The scan will examine and evaluate the future global landscape through the lens of six key areas – crime, organization, society, environment, economy and technology.
+INTERPOL is developing the first law enforcement-focused global horizon scan to help police interpret key trends which have the potential to either disrupt or assist their activities.
+The scan examines the future global landscape through the lens of six key areas:

 - Introduce police worldwide to the concept of horizon scanning, as well as other future and foresight methodologies;

 - Identify the key trends and phenomena which are likely to affect the future of law enforcement;